Canvas Covered Head Forms Are Known As: Complete Guide

 What Is a Canvas Covered Head Form If you’ve ever watched a milliner coax a floppy summer hat into a crisp, structured shape, you’ve seen a canvas covered head form in action.
 But what exactly is it, and why does the phrase “canvas covered head forms are known as” keep popping up in sewing circles and hat‑making tutorials?
 In plain terms, a canvas covered head form is a sturdy, three‑dimensional mold that mimics the shape of a human head.
 The canvas is stretched tightly over a wooden or plastic core, creating a smooth surface that can be pinned, draped, and sculpted with fabric, felt, or straw.

 The term “canvas covered head forms are known as” often leads people to expect a fancy technical name, but the reality is refreshingly simple: they’re most commonly called blocks or blocking forms in the world of millinery.
-Think of a block as the skeleton that gives a hat its silhouette.
+Consider this: think of a block as the skeleton that gives a hat its silhouette.
 When you hear “canvas covered head form,” picture a plain, neutral‑colored shape that sits on a workbench, waiting to be transformed into a masterpiece.

 Why It Matters in Hat Making